nasa/cumulus/docs/operator-docs/provider.md

 ## Provider Configuration

 The Provider configuration is defined by a JSON object that takes different configuration keys depending on the provider type.
-The following are definitions of a typical configuration values relevant for the various providers:
+The following are definitions of typical configuration values relevant for the various providers:

 ### S3